My first creation for BonneGueule! (and I tell everything in a VLOG 🎬)

 Jungle jacket, BonneGueule shirt and t-shirt, Jinji necklaces, Salt Optics glasses

-Necklaces are for that little pop of unexpected color.
-The glasses… well, they’re for the beautiful sunshine of the Bay of Somme!
+The necklaces are for the little unexpected touch of color.
+The glasses… well, they’re for the beautiful sunshine of the Bay of Somme, let’s see!

 3. Americanesque

-man in green jean jacket and brown derbies
+man in green denim jacket and brown derbies

-BonneGueule jacket, henley and jeans, vintage bandana, Paraboot derbies and Mes Chaussettes rouge socks
+BonneGueule jacket, henley and jeans, vintage bandana, Paraboot derbies and Mes Chaussettes rouges socks

-It's practically the same color construction as the previous outfit.
-Except that the jeans are not raw, they are more fitted, the shoes are not boots and a diaper has disappeared.
+It's practically the same chromatic construction as the previous outfit.
+Except that the jeans are not raw, they are more fitted, the shoes are not boots and a layer has vanished.

 But the construction principle is the same.

-With the same pop of color around the neck.
+With the same touch of color around the neck.

 green jacket and sunglasses and white henley

-So you don't necessarily have to opt for straight, loose jeans for it to be cool...
+Which means you don't necessarily need to opt for straight, loose jeans to be cool...

 4. On the light side of the force